Desensitization and Deception in Differential Games with Asymmetric Information: Introduction

-In this paper, we propose risk measures for the player with a lesser environmental awareness using the theory of desensitized optimal control (DOC) \cite{sarabu2020safe}.
+In this paper, we propose risk estimates for the player having a lesser environmental awareness using the theory of desensitized optimal control (DOC) \cite{sarabu2020safe}.
 DOC-based techniques employ sensitivity functions to estimate the expected first-order variations of a desired function under parametric uncertainties \cite{ramana2018doc,makkapati2020cdoc,makkapati2021games}.
 Previously, these techniques were employed to reduce landing errors under uncertainties and perturbations for re-entry spacecraft \cite{shen2010desensitizing, hu2016desensitized, lou2016robust, makkapati2021desensi}.
+Along a similar vein, Oyler et al. considered the sensitivity of the boundaries of dominance regions (safe-reachable sets) under variations in players' positions and obstacle positions in pursuit-evasion (PE) games \cite{oyler2015dominance, oyler2016contributions}.
+The risk function proposed in \cite{oyler2016contributions} captures the probability that an opponent dominates a given point in Euclidean space.

-The proposed approach is an extension of our earlier work on desensitization for optimal control problems to a class of differential games \cite{sarabu2020safe}.
-Preliminary results for the proposed approach of desensitization for differential games were discussed in \cite{makkapati2022desensi}, in which a proof-of-concept simulation for a two-agent pursuit-evasion (PE) scenario involving an uncertain dynamic obstacle was presented.
-In this paper, newer simulation results are discussed that are used to establish the limitations of desensitization, and its performance against a deceptive evader.
+The proposed approach is an extension of our earlier work on desensitization for optimal control problems \cite{sarabu2020safe} to the case of differential games.
+Preliminary results of the proposed approach were discussed in \cite{makkapati2022desensi} along with a proof-of-concept simulation involving a two-agent PE scenario with an uncertain dynamic obstacle.
+In this paper, we introduce a novel way to incorporate deception in the aforementioned two-agent PE game with asymmetric information along with a sensitivity function-based mitigation strategy for the player with an information disadvantage.
+This paper also provides comprehensive simulations that illustrate the limitations of desensitization and deception.